 In some cases, debit transactions authorized with a PIN may cost less than transactions authorized with a signature.
 The iCMP lets you take advantage of this possible cost savings, as it’s one of the few smartphone card readers on the market that includes a full, secure PIN pad so your customers can enter their PINs when making purchases using their debit cards.

 The wireless capability and sleek design was very promising but we are on our 2nd ICMP reader at the bakery in just over a year.
 We experience a high frequency of losing connectivity that hinders our ability to process transactions.
-Common error message is "Activating Card Reader" or Lost connection to card reader.
-The last On large volume days these errors occur 30% to 40% of the time.
-The product has a manufactory warranty for one year, but we just learned that a warranty replacement ICMP reader will revert to the original purchase of the 1st reader purchased.
+Common error message is "Activating Card Reader" or "lost connection to card reader."
+On large volume days these errors occur 30% to 40% of the time.
+The product has a manufacturer warranty for one year, but we just learned that a warranty replacement ICMP reader will revert to the original purchase of the 1st reader purchased.
 Our bakery is 13 months old and according to our POS representative, we will be responsible for the cost of a replacement.
 The ICMP is our only wireless option, so not excited about purchasing ICMP number 3.

-I have been using this pos for 4 months and it's only worked 50% of the time.
+I have been using this POS for 4 months and it's only worked 50% of the time.
 It's the worst product you can buy for your business.
 I have lost sales due to the thing!!!